-Development is more reliable and streamlined with Docker.
-With Docker, developers can design fast, easy, and portable applications - both on desktops and in the cloud - by terminating redundant, mundane configuration tasks.
+Development is more reliable and streamlined with Docker container.
+With Docker container, developers can design fast, easy, and portable applications - both on desktops and in the cloud - by terminating redundant, mundane configuration tasks.

-Furthermore, to UIs, CLIs, APIs, and security, Docker's integrated end-to-end platform is built to incorporate across the entire application delivery pipeline.
+Furthermore, to UIs, CLIs, APIs, and security, Docker's health check integrated end-to-end platform is built to incorporate across the entire application delivery pipeline.

 In Docker Containers, the HEALTH CHECK instruction determines their health status.
 Containers are evaluated in terms of whether they are running normally.
 In order to maintain its health, it conducts regular checks.

 - What is a health check?

 - Executing a health check